 How can you make a difference?
 Buy Atlanta Audubon Society coffee.
 Click HERE to purchase Cafe Campesino Coffee in our secure, online store.

-Through a partnership with Cafe Campesino, a Georgia-based coffee roaster and retail company that only sells organic, Fair Trade, shadegrown coffee, AAS has it’s own coffee blend.
+Through a partnership with Cafe Campesino, a Georgia-based coffee roaster and retail company that only sells organic, Fair Trade, shadegrown coffee, Atlanta Audubon has it’s own coffee blend.
 Composed of coffee beans from cooperatives in Guatemala, Peru and Columbia, it’s a robust coffee that benefits Atlanta Audubon Society and our migratory birds.

 Many national retail chains and local sources now carry at least one brand of genuine shade-grown coffee.
 If not, buy coffee marked “Organic," as these beans are likely grown under bird-friendly conditions.
 If your favorite shop has none of these, ask the management to look into marketing shade-grown and/or organic coffees and let them know why you made your choice — it’s for the birds!